Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: MHD, magnetic field lines and reconnection

-Field lines and flux tubes have taken on a remarkable degree of utility in the thinking of many working in the various branches of heliophysics.
-[H-I:2.5] ``The motion of plasma along the magnetic field does not stress the field and incurs no dynamic back-reaction on the plasma through the action of the Lorentz force.
+Field lines and flux tubes have taken on a remarkable degree of utility in the thinking of many working in the various branches of heliophysics. \ors[I:2.5] ``The motion of plasma along the magnetic field does not stress the field and incurs no dynamic back-reaction on the plasma through the action of the Lorentz force.
 Magnetic field lines therefore serve as conduits for moving energy, mass, momentum and energetic particles from point to point in the heliosphere.
 Heliophysics accordingly focuses on the magnetic connectivity of the Earth to the Sun, of the magnetotail to the polar caps, of the Io plasma torus to the Jovian magnetic field, and so forth.
-Magnetic field lines are truly the interstate highway system, the Autobahn network, the autostrada web of the heliosphere.''\activity{In solar physics, flux tubes are commonly used as an approximation of the state of the magnetic field in near-photospheric layers: embedded in a field-free atmosphere is a bundle of field separated from its surroundings by a thin current envelope.
-Assuming an ideal plasma without flows, show that the atmosphere within the tube is in hydrostatic equilibrium regardless of the path of the flux tube through the atmosphere.
-Show how pressure balance (incorporating both gas and magnetic components) determines the cross section of the tube. \mylabel{act:buoy}}
+Magnetic field lines are truly the interstate highway system, the Autobahn network, the autostrada web of the heliosphere.''\sactivity{$\circledS$ {\em Show:} In solar physics, the simple concept of flux tubes are commonly used as an approximation of the state of the magnetic field in near-photospheric layers: embedded in a field-free atmosphere is a bundle of field separated from its surroundings by a thin current envelope. (a) Assuming an ideal plasma without flows, show that the atmosphere within a thin flux tube ({\em i.e.}, one that is small compared to the scale of variations of condition along the tube) is in hydrostatic equilibrium regardless of the path of the flux tube through the atmosphere. (b) Show how pressure balance (incorporating both gas and magnetic components) determines the cross section of the tube. \mylabel{act:buoy}\solution{buoy}}